Spitfire-Frozone/MacbookSetup/README.md

 For Python Development you want Anaconda to be your package manager as it handles python dependencies a lot better than pip.
 Create a python area
 If you don't have python installed on your machine already.

+2025 Edit, so Anaconda called a lot of places and started charging for use of their software - as they said that organisations were breaching their fair use policy.
+Many institutions have now blocked the download of its use, so if you were dependent on this, I would go back to pip as a package installer.

+<details> <summary> AnaConda Installation and Use </summary>

 ```bash
    (brew install --cask python)
    brew install --cask anaconda